 As the world of marketing continues to evolve, it’s important for marketers to stay up-to-date with the latest trends and insights.
 Our podcast, Influencer Marketing Talks, had the unique privilege of interviewing one of the world’s most influential marketing experts, Professor Byron Sharp.

 Byron is the director of the renowned Ehrenberg-Bass Institute in Adelaide, South Australia and the author of the famous book How Brands Grow, considered by many to be the most important book on brands and the role they play in our decision-making.
-During the interview, Byron shared his view of today’s media landscape and offered some valuable insights for marketers.
-We have summarized his three key takeaways.
+During the interview, Byron Sharp shared his view of today’s media landscape and offered some valuable insights for marketers.
+We have summarised his three key takeaways.

 1. Always-on remains critical to drive growth